paulinemnl/pandas_exercises/README.md

+I use this repo to practice my Pandas skills.
+All credit goes to guipsamora/pandas_exercises.

 # Pandas Exercises

 Fed up with a ton of tutorials but no easy way to find exercises I decided to create a repo just with exercises to practice pandas.